ciprian9/RoboReader/readme.txt

 10. The first step is to open a file, if any option is selected without opening a file you will be prompted to open a file if you refuse the produc twill automatically shut down
 11. Toolbar options (1.open file, 2.display language, 3.display top 10, 4.Display whole file, 5.activate filter, 6.exit)

+For the Gui I used the eclipse plugin Window Builder to set up the layouts after which I transcripted the GUI into a class, read and understood each of the layouts used and tweaked it for my program.
+The rest of the code however was written from scratch.

 The video can be found at https://www.youtube.com/watch?v=sB1nHdIw0AA